There are many different types of birds in Hawaii, but one type that stands out is the type of bird with red head.

 They are both blood-red on their head, back, and upper breast.
 Their undertail is white while their wings and tail are black.
 Note the sharp black bill.

 In contrast, the juvenile is brown with dark wings.
+Also, check other birds of the Oahu Island.

 The word “apapane” means “red bird” in Hawaiian.
 The Apapane is the most common of all the Hawaiian honeycreepers, and can be found on all of the main islands.
 It is also a popular bird with tourists, as they are often seen flying around the beaches and resorts.